antonfirsov/docs/2023/11-Nov/building-resilient-cloud-services-with-dotnet-8/building-resilient-cloud-services-with-dotnet-8.md

 </ItemGroup>
 ```

-You can now use the recommended `AddStandardResilience` extension on the `IHttpClientBuilder`:
+You can now use the recommended `AddStandardResilienceHandler` extension on the `IHttpClientBuilder`:

 ```csharp
 var services = new ServiceCollection();